mariogemoll/mariogemoll.com/content/flow-matching.md

 Again, the formula is explained in …, but don't worry about it for now.

-Here we see this visualized for a mixture of Gaussians distribution (can be modified at
+Here we see a marginal probability path and vector field visualized for a mixture of Gaussians distribution (can be modified at $t=1$):
-$t=1$):

 [[ marginal-prob-path-and-vector-field-widget ]]